sunfishcode/wasm-reference-manual/WebAssembly.md

 > The version is expected to change infrequently if ever; forward-compatible
 > extension is intended to be achieved by adding sections, types, instructions
 > and others without bumping the version.

+> The contents of the payload of a custom section after its name are not
+> subject to validation.

 ### Known Sections